Nader-Mamdouh/DevOps-Banque-Misr/K8s/README.md

 ### Steps:
 1. Define a Persistent Volume in your configuration.
 2. Define a Persistent Volume Claim that requests storage from the PV.
-3. Apply the configurations to create the PV and PVC.
+3. Apply the configurations to create the PV and PVC:

+    ```bash
+    kubectl apply -f pv.yaml
+    kubectl apply -f pvc.yaml
+    ```

 ## 3. Data Initialization with a Kubernetes Job